 That said, major dealerships will generally have more stringent credit requirements for their loans, as will major banks.
 Online lenders may offer better rates and be more willing to work with people who have bad credit, as will some credit unions.

 If your current auto loan has a high interest rate that is making it difficult to keep up with the payments, you may have the option to refinance your loan.
 Refinancing a loan is similar to transferring a credit card balance; you take out a new loan — ideally with a lower interest rate — to pay off the balance of your old loan.

 Lowering your interest rate lowers your monthly payments and can make your loan more affordable.
 Refinancing does not reduce your total debt, though you can potentially save more in the long run.

 For those with poor credit, getting an auto loan can be a difficult enough process without having to wait and worry about approval for hours or days.
-Depending on your lender, though, that could very well be the case; without a good-sized down payment and a shiny credit score, auto loans can take two days (or more) to process.
+Depending on your lender, though, that could very well be the case.

 In many cases, finding the right lender is the key to quick approval — especially if your poor credit is what’s holding up the process.
 Try finding a lender that specializes in subprime auto loans to ensure you get through the process quickly.
 Just be wary of “instant approval” advertisements, as the quick approval may be hiding unfavorable loan terms.

 Regardless of your credit situation, you should never blindly accept the first loan you are offered.
 Take advantage of other nearby dealerships or banks — and the wide variety of online lenders — to get a better idea of your options.